inteliver/inteliver-api/README.md

-# AI Service Template
+# Inteliver API

-Welcome to the AI Service Template repository!
+Welcome to the Inteliver API repository!
 This template is designed for building AI services using FastAPI as the REST API server, with Docker and docker-compose for containerization.

 ## Main Folders